apache/parquet-format/LogicalTypes.md

 `VECTOR` adds no requirement that one vector be contained in a single data page.

-The sort order of `VECTOR` values is undefined.
-Column min/max values, `nan_count`, `distinct_count`, column-index bounds, and Bloom filter membership must be interpreted as metadata over all individual vector elements.
+The sort order of `VECTOR` values is undefined and no statistics are defined for whole vectors.
+Min/max values, `distinct_count`, column-index bounds, and Bloom filters retain their ordinary LIST meaning.
+Bounds and distinct counts describe scalar elements.
+Writers may omit them.

-For floating-point element columns, any `nan_count` or entry in `nan_counts` that is written MUST be zero.
-Readers that recognize `VECTOR` MAY rely on its finite-element contract even when these statistics are absent.

 `VECTOR` corresponds to the `LIST` ConvertedType.
 Writers must set both `LogicalType.VECTOR` and `ConvertedType.LIST`.
 Readers that do not support